Bank of Canada April 29: held at 2.25 per cent, the lock decision tree before and after

 Should I lock my mortgage rate before the April 29 2026 Bank of Canada decision?

 If you are inside 90 days of renewal and have a current rate hold, holding through the announcement costs you nothing.
-If you have no hold yet, getting one today is sensible: rate holds run 90 to 120 days and any rate cut between now and signing automatically passes through with reputable lenders.
+If you have no hold yet, getting one today is sensible: rate-hold lengths are lender-specific and disclosed at quote time and any rate cut between now and signing automatically passes through with reputable lenders.
 The cost of locking before the decision is zero in both directions.

 What happens to mortgage rates if Bank of Canada cuts 25 basis points on April 29?

-Variable mortgage rates drop in line with prime, typically within 24 to 48 hours of the announcement.
+Variable mortgage rates drop in line with prime, typically in step with the lender's prime-rate adjustment of the announcement.
 Fixed rates depend on the 5-year Government of Canada bond yield, which moves on the BoC announcement and forward guidance.
 A 25 bps cut alone does not automatically translate to a 25 bps drop in 5-year fixed offers; the bond market often prices in much of an expected cut before the announcement, so fixed rates may move only 5 to 15 bps on the day.

-What is the Bank of Canada doing on April 29 2026?
+What did the Bank of Canada announce on April 29 2026?

 What is a rate hold and how long does it last?

-A rate hold locks today's quoted mortgage rate for a future closing date, typically 90 to 120 days out.
+A rate hold locks today's quoted mortgage rate for a future closing date; specific hold lengths are lender-specific and disclosed at quote time.
 It does not commit you to that lender; you can walk away at signing.
 If the market moves down between hold and signing, any reputable lender will drop you to the lower rate (this is industry practice, not a regulated requirement, so confirm in writing).
 Multiple holds at multiple lenders is a normal practice and does not stack credit-bureau impact when done within a single mortgage shopping window.

 Will my variable mortgage rate drop tomorrow if BoC cuts?